ats-kinoshita/apocryphal-engine/README.md

 * Threats are harm or other consequences that the Challenge could inflict on the Players.

 Hits might follow this format :
-1. Immediate
+1. Immediate (one-off Threat)
 2. Simple (less than or equal half your tier)
 3. Normal (less than your tier)
 4. Challenging (equal tier)
 5. Complex (greater tier)
 6. Daunting (greater than or equal twice your tier)

-Challenges highlight the fiction, not define it.
-As the story evolves, the Challenge should fluidly be adapted or bypassed all together.
+Note Challenges highlight the fiction, not define it.
+As the story evolves, the Challenge should fluidly adapt or be passed over.
 I would like to eventually define an Engagement Roll a la Blades in the Dark.

 ## Success